 John tells a great story about an exchange he had with an audience member after his first house concert.
 The video also introduces the House Keys concept.
 And owe get to hear and see some of John’s performances—and his audience’s reactions.
 It’s concise and human—and done in less than 4 minutes.

 The rest of the House Keys site is also compelling: it’s written clearly with the potential house concert host in mind.

-Most musician’s websites and promo materials miss the mark because they aren’t written to invite the reader in and address that person’s interests and needs.
+Most musician’s websites and promo materials miss the mark.
+Why?
+Because they aren’t written to invite the reader in and address that person’s interests and needs.
 Most musicians’ promo materials don’t describe what the experience of their music is actually like for their audiences.

-News flash: whether or not you have a review quote that conveys what’s special about your performances, you need to give readers a sense of what your performances are actually like—and why we should care.
+News flash: even if you don’t have a quote that conveys what’s special about your performances, you need to give readers a real sense of what your performances are like—and why we should care.

-Instead of trying to impress us with your credentials and prove your worth, the idea here is to . . .
+Instead of trying to impress us with your credentials and prove your worth, do this:

 Focus on the needs and interests of your readers—what you’re actually offering and what’s in it for them.

-Here’s how John describes the overall House Keys experience—clearly written for his intended readers and designed to engage their interests:
+Here’s how John describes the overall House Keys experience.
+It’s clearly written for his intended readers and designed to engage their interests:

 “House Keys provides a live music experience that pulls back the curtains and puts you inside a world of professional concert musicians.
 Rather than watching music unfold from afar, you become part of the journey in the intimate setting of a home.
 As the music envelops the space, you see the musician’s every movement, hear every sound, and feel every silence.
 Like never before, you are swept up by an art form that transforms a space from a blank canvas into an engaging arena of artistic creation.